 There is plenty of time for everyone to take photos on this tour and also enough time for you to experience the canyon.
 Check-in time is 30 minutes prior to tour time.

-From our office, we will then transport you to the canyon in our open-air, four-wheel-drive, tour trucks [Click here for example] (your vehicle stays at our office location), the drive to the Antelope canyon is 20 minutes, the ride out is mildly bumpy.
+From our office, we will then transport you to the canyon in our tour trucks [Click here for example] (your vehicle stays at our office location), the drive to the Antelope canyon is 20 minutes, the ride out is mildly bumpy – if the temps deep below freezing we could use our enclosed vans.

 Once we arrive at the canyon, you will be guided through the iconic sandstone walls, shaped by years and years of water and wind.
 Our tour guide will show you places through the canyon to take memorable photos, tell you some history of the canyon, and some local history.